casperin/boink/README.md

 The module consists of two separate parts: `boink.js` and `type.js` with no connection between them.

+It is built to being opened up and edited to your needs.
+For instance, at the top of `boink.js`, there's an `ACTIVE` constant, that probably (for performance reasons) should be set to false in production.

 In `boink.js` you will find `enter` and `exit` which are both function wrappers, checking the types of the applied function's entrance (`enter`) and exit (`exit`) variabels.